-Participants in Duke Summer College are required to live on-campus for the duration of the program.
+All Duke Summer College participants are required to live on-campus for the duration of the program.
 You will reside in one of the residence halls on Duke University’s historic West Campus and within easy walking distance of Duke Chapel, Perkins Library, Duke Gardens, dining facilities, and classrooms.

 In addition, you will have the full-time support of a robust residential and administrative staff.
-You will be assigned to a residential group of approximately 15 classmates and under the mentorship of a Resident Assistant (RA).
+You will be assigned to a residential group of approximately 15 peers from around the world and under the mentorship of a Resident Assistant (RA).
 Your RA will help ensure that you thrive academically and socially.

-Duke was recently ranked first on The Daily Meal’s list of best college food in America.
+Duke dining is one of the top-ranked college food in America.
 You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
 Unused meal swipes will not be refunded.
-With the recent addition of Duke’s new state-of-the-art dining facilities, you will have no issue finding a wide variety of palatable and healthful dining options.
+With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

 If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
-Although you will not be able to use your food points off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.
+Although you will not be able to use your meal plan off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

 Finally, each weekend we offer an assortment of on- and off-campus excursions led and accompanied by RAs.
-Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but undeniably fun.
+Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but provide undeniable fun opportunities.

 Please note that, while none of our participants will be allowed to explore campus or go off campus without staff supervision, our robust residential program ensures that everyone has a wide array of enriching and engaging activities from which to choose on a daily basis.

 We are proud to offer a variety of academic enrichment opportunities.
-These extracurricular activities are designed to inspire and guide you towards a life of academic success.
+These extracurricular activities are designed to inspire and guide participants towards a life of academic success.